The Quintessential Quintuplets Movie: Plot

 At the end of the festival, the quintuplets advise Futaro to approach one of them, currently separated from each other in a building, as his way of confession.
 Futaro meets with Yotsuba and confesses his love, but she rejects him as she sees herself as unfit for him.
 As she runs away from him, Yotsuba recalls her first meeting with Futaro and the promise they made to each other.
-In the end, Futaro catches up to her and manages to convince her to confess her true feelings toward him.
+In the end, Futaro catches up to her and manages to convince her and confess her true feelings toward him.
 Yotsuba decides to address the feelings of her sisters first before dating Futaro.
 After reconciling with her sisters, Yotsuba begins dating Futaro, during which he suddenly proposes to her for marriage at the park with a swing they visited before.
 Five years later, Nino and Miku, now owners of a cafe, reunite with Ichika, an actress, Itsuki, a teacher, and Yotsuba, who is about to get married.
 As a wedding gift, Yotsuba's ears get pierced to wear her mother's earrings.
-On the day of the wedding, the quintuplets play their final game to Futaro, in which he needs to guess who is the bride among them, but he instead identifies them one by one.
+On the day of the wedding, the quintuplets play their final game to Futaro, in which he needs to guess who the bride among them is, but he instead identifies them one by one.
 After the success of the wedding, the quintuplets discuss the best country for the newlywed's honeymoon.

 Voice cast

 Production

 The staff of the second season of The Quintessential Quintuplets revealed in March 2021 that the production on a sequel had begun.
 The sequel was confirmed to be a film in April 2021.
 It would serve as the finale for the anime series, adapting the final four volumes of The Quintessential Quintuplets manga series by Negi Haruba.
 Pony Canyon was revealed as the film's distributor in October 2021, with Yoshitsugu Matsuoka, Kana Hanazawa, Ayana Taketatsu, Miku Itō, Ayane Sakura, and Inori Minase reprising their respective voice roles as Futaro Uesugi and the Nakano quintuplets Ichika, Nino, Miku, Yotsuba, and Itsuki from the anime series.
-In December 2021, Masato Jinbo was revealed as the director, Keiichirō Ōchi as the screenwriter, Masato Katsumata as the character designer, Akihito Ougiyama as the art director, Aiko Matsuyama as the color designer, Daisuke Chiba as the cinematographer, and Mutsumi Takemiya as the editor of the film at Bibury Animation Studios.
+In December 2021, Masato Jinbo was revealed as the director, Keiichirō Ōchi as the screenwriter, Masato Katsumata as the character designer, Akihito Ougiyama as the art director, Aiko Matsuyama as the color designer, Daisuke Chiba as the cinematographer, and Mutsumi Takemiya as the film editor at Bibury Animation Studios.
 In October 2022, Crunchyroll revealed the English dub cast for the film.